-Mounting the switch on the wall requires 4 screws.
+Mounting the EDS on the wall requires 4 screws.
 Use the switch, with wall mount plates attached, as a guide to mark the correct locations of the 4 screws.
 The heads of the screws should be less than 6.0 mm in diameter, and the shafts should be less than 3.5 mm in diameter, as shown in the figure at the right.

-NOTE Before tightening the screws into the wall, make sure the screw head and shank size are suitable by inserting the screw into one of the keyhole-shaped apertures of the wall mounting plates.
+NOTE Before tightening screws into the wall, make sure the screw head and shank size are suitable by inserting the screw into one of the keyhole-shaped apertures of the Wall Mounting Plates.